Student charged as adult for bringing loaded gun to Prince George's County high school - NewsBreak

 Montgomery County, Md.
 (7News) — The 13 people who blocked the Colesville Road exit of the Beltway for a climate demonstration on July 4 were sentenced this week to four days in jail.
 The state recommended a community service sentence without jail time for the 13 members of the...

-After a four-year legal fight, a transgender former teacher has settled a lawsuit she brought against Prince George’s County Public Schools.
-The settlement was announced Monday by Jennifer Eller’s legal team, just two days before the case was set to go to trial.
-The lawsuit alleges that Eller...

-Man standing at DC bus stop shot twice in the stomach, police say
+Man shot multiple times in Owings Mills in critical condition, police say

-WASHINGTON - Police say a man was shot twice in the stomach while he was standing at a bus stop in D.C., police say.
-The shooting happened just before 2 a.m. in the 3600 Block of Minnesota Avenue in the southeast.
-The man was conscious and breathing when he was...
+The Baltimore County Police Department says a man was shot multiple times early this morning in Owings Mills.
+Police say the shooting happened at approximately 2:30 a.m. in the 4500 block of Brightwater Court.
+The victim was taken to the hospital, police say, where he remains in critical condition.
+This...